 Overview

 The present document is the top level user document of ECSS.
 Beneath this document there are three parallel branches, one each for project management, engineering, and product assurance (see Figure 5-1).
-Project management branch documents have an “M” prefix, engineering standards have an “E” prefix, and product assurance standards have a “Q” prefix.
+Project management branch documents have an “M” prefix, engineering standards have an “E” prefix, product assurance standards have a “Q” and sustainability standards have a “U” prefix.

 Some documents adopted by ECSS are originated from other Standard Development Organizations (SDO) (see ECSS-P-00 and Figure 5-1).